 SR: Right, yes, clarity is going be the most important issue going forward.

 JS: Yes.
 You know, it’s interesting.
 My sense is that it almost doesn’t matter what the final tax rate is as long as there’s a number.
 It matters more that there is a number rather than what that number actually is.

 SR: Before we conclude, is there anything that I haven’t given you the opportunity to share that you think is important for our audience?

 JS: Thanks for your questions.
 I guess I would only add that tax equity is a really attractive investment vehicle for corporations with significant tax liabilities.
 In general, it lowers their effective tax rate and often produces a bump in earning per share.
 The transactions are structured to generate a cash return.
 And there are very few investments which provide all of those things to a corporation given the capital that they’re using for these investments which essentially are their tax liabilities.
 My view is that once the dust settles on what the Federal tax regime looks like, we will see companies begin to focus more strongly on this investment vehicle and I think you’re going to see a significant wave of capital come in to the space as a result.
 And I think that bodes well for the Solar industry.

 Mr. Silver – One Minute Video Interview

-For more insights – visit our One Minute Video Interviews
+For video insights, visit our One Minute Video Interviews